Pythagorean Method of Memorization: Triangular Movement Cycle

 The first manifestation, referred to as the "Triangular Movement Cycle" or TMC, was a simple paper-based learning technique that was primarily a manual movement cycle using physical cue-cards, which allowed for manual-spaced repetition to elicit psychological retention of information.
 Its origins, however, are not very clear.
 Using TMC, teachers would move the cards for the student in a one-on-one setting according to either the correct or incorrect feedback from the student.
 This presented challenges for the teacher or tutor using this method.
 The first challenge lies in the fact that, although TMC lent itself well to a two-party learning group (i.e. teacher & student), it could also be done by the student themselves on their own.
 It was a very easy system to utilize once learned, however, it was found exceptionally difficult to teach the complex movement cycle and principles behind such to students, especially where a linguistic barrier was present.
 The second challenge lay in that the educator needed to create and remember innumerable cue-cards or create custom master lists in order to know the correct answers — and properly guide the student, thus progressing or digressing the card in play.
-TMC often failed to keep the attention of many students owing to the fact that cards were not very visually appealing.
+TMC often failed to keep the attention of many students as the cards were not very visually appealing.
 To make them so required tremendous effort — and was very time consuming.

 The term "Pythagorean Method of Memorization" was coined in 2013 and officially copyrighted in October 2014 by a Canadian company named You Learn Educational Solutions & Linguistics Inc. PYMOM takes the movement cycle from TMC and remedied the challenge of teaching the movement cycle itself to students by providing a software-based solution to handling cycles by means of sub-routines prompted by the user’s input.

 PYMOM wove established educational theory into the fabric of TMC to create a viable educational platform for academic and linguistic study by several means.
 Because spaced repetition is intrinsically part of the movement-cycle subroutines, it adds to the content and surrounding experience making it into a platform.
 The developers of PYMOM describe it as an “organic learning experience.”
 The tenets that truly allow a learning system to be a PYMOM-based system are enumerated thusly: The Von Restorff effect: for example, where it features a language, this method is employed to further aid in memory retention of the highlighted word in the phrase.